XRPLF/xrpl-dev-portal/content/concepts/tokens/nfts/index.md

 On the XRP Ledger, an NFT is represented as a [NFToken][] object.
 An NFT is a unique, indivisible unit that is not used for payments.
 Users can mint (create), hold, buy, sell, and burn (destroy) NFTs.

-The ledger stores up to 32 NFTa owned by the same account in a single [NFTokenPage object][] to save space.
+The ledger stores up to 32 NFTs owned by the same account in a single [NFTokenPage object][] to save space.
 As a result, the owner's [reserve requirement](reserves.html) for NFTs only increases when the ledger needs to make a new page to store additional tokens.

 Accounts can also name a _Broker_ or an _Authorized Minter_ who can sell or mint NFTs on their behalf.